Where can I hunt?

 Declared State forests are made available under the following categories:

-• Category 1 - forest is open to online bookings 7 days-per-week
+• Category 1 - hunting area is open to online bookings 7 days-per-week

-• Category 3 - forest is open to online bookings weekends only - if a public holiday falls immediately before or after a weekend, it is classified as a weekend day
+• Category 2 - hunting area is open to online bookings on weekends only (if a public holiday falls immediately before or after a weekend, it is classified as a weekend day)

-• Category 4 - forest is open to online bookings 7 days-per-week for bow hunting only
+• Category 3 - hunting area is open to online bookings weekdays only.

 One clear day provision

-The one clear day provision is a risk assessment control to assist FCNSW schedule work in and around forests where hunting occurs.
+The one clear day provision is a risk assessment control to assist land managers to schedule work in and around forests where hunting occurs.

 One full day must pass between the date a written permission is booked and the time when hunting can commence.
 For example, if you request written permission on Monday, the earliest you may start hunting is Wednesday.

 The one day clear provision only applies to the first written permission issued every day for each State forest that is available for hunting.
-This means that if you request written permission on Monday and see that there is already a licence holder in that forest on that day, you may hunt from Monday instead of Wednesday as the one clear day has already been observed.
+This means that if you request written permission on Monday and there is already a licence holder in that forest on that day, you may hunt from Monday instead of Wednesday as the one clear day has already been observed by another licence holder.

 GPS requirement